ppannuto/patpannuto.com/classes/2022/spring/cse141/index.md

 Discussion is Wed from 18:00 to 18:50 US/Pacific, in P416 EAST (the tents between Mandeville Ln and the Library Walk).

+#### (A?)Sychronous?, Remote?, Recordings?

+This course is designed for synchronous, in-person instruction.
+That said, life happens, so we will make _best-effort_ attempts to stream the lectures via Zoom and will make these recordings available in Canvas.
+Please be sure to review the [Participation](#15-participation-peer-instruction) section in detail as well.

 #### Office Hours

 Up-to-date office hours are available in Canvas.